 Frequently Asked Questions

 Absolutely!
 You can schedule a visit to check on your horse as well as book lessons.
-However, if I determine that your horse is not ready for your skill level or that it wouldn’t be beneficial for either of you at their current stage of training, I may deny the request.
-In that case, I’ll gladly show you what they know and what we are working on.
+However, if I determine that your horse is not ready for your skill level or that it wouldn’t be beneficial for either of you at their current stage of training, I’ll gladly show you what they know and what we are working on.

 Your horse must have a full vet check to ensure they are sound.
 A health certificate, a negative Coggins test, and a full set of vaccinations are required.
 Since we travel frequently, we prioritize the health of all horses in our care.
 Additionally, to make sure they start off on the right foot (literally), we request their feet should be properly maintained to prevent any future issues.